macsux/pcfdemo/readme.md

 1.1.
 Click **New definition**, and choose **Empty** 1.2.
 Choose the build definition from previous step to be used as the source for this release and click **Create** 1.3.
 Click save.
 Don't make any changes.
-2. On the top left, click the + dropdown, and select `Import release definition`. *NOTE: The rest of the instructions assumes you're using the new pipeline builder interface VSTS interface.
+2. On the top left, click the + dropdown, and select `Import release definition`.
+Select `\deploy\vsts\release_definition.json` *NOTE: The rest of the instructions assumes you're using the new pipeline builder interface VSTS interface.
 As of writing it was an optional rollout*
 3. Under artifacts, click Add.
 Select your project and build defition from **Building** step to configure the source of your artifacts.
 3. Under `Run on agent`, for `Queue` select `Hosted VS2017`
 4. Click on `Deploy Legacy UI` task, under Cloud Foundry Enpoint click configuration button.
 On next screen, create a new Service Enpoint of type `Generic`.
 Use full api endpoint as server URL, and your username & password.